 - Build deep and relevant experience for your resume through our extensive Criminal Justice internship opportunities.

-- Tailor your degree program with a specialization in 21st Century Problems, Computer Forensics or Spanish Language.
+- Tailor your degree program with a specialization in Cyber Investigation or Spanish Language.

 - Integrate classroom subject matter with the practical aspects of law enforcement by entering the intensive 15-week program at the Vermont Police Academy.

 - Spend a semester studying at one of our campuses in either Dublin or Montreal, or anyplace in the world through our study-abroad partnership programs.

 - Explore a variety of career options, including police officer, parole officer, security officer, criminal investigator, border patrol agent, court officer and corrections officer.
 This major is also an excellent foundation for law school.
 Envision your Career Success.